 The projects and programmes promoted by KfW Development Bank are proposed by the governments of our partner countries; the respective country's development strategies and structures form the basis.
 On behalf of the German Federal Government, and primarily the Federal Ministry for Economic Cooperation and Development, we check whether the projects and programmes are developmentally sound and eligible for promotion.
 If so, KfW's experts assist the partners in any way they can and support the projects throughout their entire duration.
 We are continually building on our global presence to ensure that we can cooperate closely with our partners.
-In addition to our sites in Frankfurt, Berlin and Brussels, we also have foreign offices in almost 70 countries.
+In addition to our sites in Frankfurt, Berlin and Brussels, we also have foreign offices in around 70 countries.

 KfW Development Bank supports development programmes and thus future prospects in Africa, Asia, Latin America and Southeast Europe.
 We help partner countries to create better living conditions, while protecting the climate and the environment at the same time.
 The range of partner countries is more heterogeneous and dynamic than ever before.
 We work with developing and emerging economies and we are increasingly active in countries involved in conflict.

 Our partners include what are known as the "Least Developed Countries" ("LDCs" for short), where the UN states that the average gross national income per capita is less than USD 992.
 Although progress has been made in many areas, these countries still have to overcome enormous economic and infrastructural challenges.
 A growing number of LDCs are even turning into "fragile states", confronted with massive crises, conflicts and political instability.
 We also work with aspiring emerging economies such as Brazil and India.
 These exhibit high economic growth rates but still confront major social and ecological challenges in many cases, such as a sustainable energy supply, for which they continue to rely on international support.